Water-End-Use-Dataset-Tools/WEUSEDTO/README.md

 * Water end use time series aggregate for the whole apartment:
    * Whole house consumption

-Since data collection is still on going, the DATASET is also available at this public repository: https://github.com/AnnaDiMauro/WATER-E-DATA where data stored will be improved as more data become available.
+Since data collection is still on going, the DATASET is also available at this public repository: https://github.com/AnnaDiMauro/WATER-E-DATA where data stored will be periodically improved as more data become available.

 <a name="analysis"></a>
 ## Data Analysis